Unboxed-Software/solana-course/content/oracles.md

 let val: f64 = feed.get_result()?.try_into()?;
 ```

-Notice we utilize the `get_result()` method defined on the `AggregatorAccountData` struct instead of just checking one of the fields on the account.
-This is because Switchboard was kind enough to build a helper function that has some built in checks for us.
+We will use the `get_result()` method defined on the `AggregatorAccountData` struct instead of just fetching the data with `latest_confirmed_round.result`.
+We do this because Switchboard has implemeted some nifty safety checks.

 ```rust
 // from switchboard program